Illuminating body-brain communication channels at the choroid plexus and their impact on brain physiology.

 Role of the Choroid Plexus

 My previous work suggests that the choroid plexus (CP) is a central player mediating the influence of immune and microbial signals on the brain.
 The CP epithelium is a monolayer barrier tissue, which on the side facing the blood has the ability to sense such peripheral factors.
-On the side facing the brain, it produces the cerebrospinal fluid (CSF) – a liquid carrying nutrients and signaling molecules, which contacts nearly all brain cells and ensures brain homeostasis.
+On the side facing the brain, it produces the cerebrospinal fluid (CSF) – a liquid carrying nutrients and signaling molecules that contacts nearly all brain cells and ensures brain homeostasis.

 I therefore hypothesize that peripheral immune and microbial factors may shape brain function indirectly, via regulation of the CSF properties at the CP epithelium.